CSR Report Policy

 The environmental performance data in this report underwent third-party verification by Bureau Veritas Japan Co., Ltd. We also received verification from Bureau Veritas regarding greenhouse gas emissions.
 The overall report underwent third party-review on assessment and recommendations, including simple audits, a task consigned to the Institute for Environmental Management Accounting (IEMA).

 Scope of This Report

-Sixty-five companies—Osaka Gas and its consolidated subsidiaries—are subject to compilation of environmental performance data.
-Excluded are companies housed in office buildings as tenants and whose environmental performance data are difficult to grasp.
-Also excluded are overseas companies whose environmental impacts are negligible small.
+Fifty-seven companies* —out of 138 affiliated companies and consolidated subsidiaries of Osaka Gas—are subject to compilation of environmental performance data.
+Excluded are companies housed in office buildings as tenants and whose environmental performance data are difficult to grasp and whose environmental effects are minimal.
+Also excluded are overseas companies.

 Guidelines referred to

-- Sustainability Reporting Guidelines of the Global Reporting Initiative (G4)
+- Sustainability Reporting Standards for Global Reporting Initiative (GRI)

-- Environmental Reporting Guidelines 2012 of the Ministry of the Environment
+- Environmental Reporting Guidelines (FY2018 edition) compiled by the Ministry of the Environment

 - * COP